broadinstitute/wdl-ide/README.md

 - [x] submit a workflow for execution to [Cromwell](https://cromwell.readthedocs.io) API
 - [x] watch for completion/failure of each workflow (or cancel it)
 - [ ] highlight task-specific failures
-- [ ] provide feedback on runtime resource management
+- [ ] get feedback on runtime resource management
+- [ ] enjoy rich editor support (jump to definition etc.)

 ## Browser IDE